 We find that under perfect foresight, i.e. in the absence of risk, all carbon pricing regimes result in the social optimum.
 In all regimes, the carbon price equals the marginal environmental damage of production.
 The marginal firm investing in the emission-free technology balances the marginal costs and the marginal benefit of abatement.
-This finding arises from two effects: First, because the regulator has perfect foresight, she can set the efficient carbon price level at any time.
+This finding arises from two effects: First, because the regulator has perfect foresight, she can set the optimal carbon price level at any time.
 Second, firms do not face a risk in profits.
 Any risk would hamper firms' willingness to invest if they are risk averse.

 We then assess the effect of risk and risk aversion on the performance of the three carbon pricing regimes.
-In a first setup, we assume that production of the emission-free technology is always efficient given the actual damage and variable costs.
+In a first setup, we assume that production of the emission-free technology is always socially optimal given the actual damage and variable costs.
 In these cases, offering a CCfD results in the social optimum irrespective of the source of risk.
 The regulator can incentivise socially optimal investments via the CCfD and adjust the carbon price according to the actual damage valuation.
 In contrast, both Regulatory Flexibility and Commitment fall short of reaching the social optimum.
 Which of the two regimes is welfare-superior depends on the source of risk.
 In case of damage risk, the welfare ranking is ambiguous and depends on the level of the firms' risk aversion (with high risk aversion favouring Commitment) and the elasticity of demand (with high elasticity favouring Regulatory Flexibility).
 In contrast, committing to a carbon price is welfare-superior to Regulatory Flexibility in settings with variable cost risk, as the regulator can incentivise additional investments under Commitment.

-Lastly, we assess the effects of emission-free production that is potentially inefficient given the actual damage and variable costs.
+Lastly, we assess the effects of emission-free production that is potentially welfare reducing given the actual damage and variable costs.
 In this case, we find that offering a CCfD does not reach the social optimum.
 If the regulator offers a CCfD, the firms' production decision does not depend on the actual carbon price.
-Thereby, the regulator safeguards emission-free production even if it is inefficient ex-post.
-The same holds for
+Thereby, the regulator safeguards emission-free production even if it is socially not optimal ex-post.
+The same holds for Commitment.
+In contrast, under Regulatory Flexibility, the firm faces a carbon price equal to the social costs of carbon, such that it does not distort the production decision.
+Depending on the level of risk aversion and the probability of ex-post socially not optimal production, either Regulatory Flexibility or offering a CCfD is welfare superior.